horizonx-tech/chainsight-cli/docs/index.md

 The following Components are currently available on the CLI.

 - Snapshot Indexer
-  - In addition, depending on the data source, you can choose from
+  - Select the following types depending on the location of the data you wish to collect
-    - chain: For EVM-based Other chains
+    - Snapshot Indexer EVM: For EVM-based Other chains
-    - canister: Other canisters on Internet Computer
+    - Snapshot Indexer ICP: Other canisters on Internet Computer
-    - https: using HTTPS Outcall
+    - Snapshot Indexer HTTPS: Resources available on the general web
 - Event Indexer
 - Algorithm Indexer
 - Algorithm Lens